-It is essential that every child is treated as an individual and that care is given as gently and sensitively as possible.
+It is essential that each child is treated as a unique individual, with care provided in the most gentle and compassionate manner.
 Children should be allowed where possible to exercise choice and should be encouraged to have a positive image of their own body.
 It is important for staff to bear in mind how they would feel in the child's position.
 Given the right approach intimate care can provide opportunities to teach children about the value of their own bodies, to develop their safety skills and to enhance their self-esteem.
 Parents and staff should be aware that matters concerning intimate care will be dealt with confidently and sensitively and that the child's right to privacy and dignity is maintained at all times.